simonw/datasette/docs/contributing.rst

     cd datasette
     # Create a virtual environment in venv/
     python3 -mvenv venv
+    # Now activate the virtual environment, so pip can install into it
+    source venv/bin/activate
     # Install Datasette and its testing dependencies
     pip install -e .[test]